 The first step to getting involved in GUSA is to go to the sports fair and talk to the committees, they know everything there is to know about how to get involved in the clubs.
 You have to be a member of UofG Sport to take part in any of the clubs but if you're staying in University of Glasgow halls your membership is free.
 You just need to go to The Stevie to activate it.
 If you're not in halls, student membership is £144 for the full year.
 Your membership gives you full access to facilities and the full range of classes.
 Clubs have a small membership fee which covers everything from travel to competition entry and keeps the club running.
-For any more info on anything GUSA, just get in touch with Jessica, the GUSA president at: [gusa-president@gla.ac.uk](mailto:gusa-president@gla.ac.uk) STUDENT BODIES THE GILCHRIST PG CLUB Unions not your scene?
+For any more info on anything GUSA, just get in touch with Vivek, the GUSA president at: [gusa-president@gla.ac.uk](mailto:gusa-president@gla.ac.uk) STUDENT BODIES THE GILCHRIST PG CLUB Unions not your scene?
 Library too busy or difficult to work in?
 Well, if you're a postgraduate student, the SRC has a solution by way of the Gilchrist Postgraduate Club, a haven on campus for those undertaking the quest for knowledge beyond undergraduate level.
-COVID-19 Notice: At time of writing (July 2021) COVID-19 has impacted some of The Gilchrist's regular events.
-Check [glasgowunisrc.org](http://glasgowunisrc.org) for updates.

 The Gilchrist Postgraduate Club is a joint venture by the University's hospitality services (the folk that run UofG Food) and the SRC, aimed at offering a social, study and events space for the University's burgeoning postgraduate community.
 The space is custom-built to offer a welcoming environment with flexible spaces to cater for those who want to host an event, those who want post-seminar drinks or those who just need a quiet corner, away from the library, to get down to writing up or working with others on group projects.
-It offers a full coffee-shop experience during the day with an extensive lunch menu of freshly prepared foods, including paninis, soups and sandwiches as well as your favourite tray bakes.
+It offers a full coffee shop experience during the day with an extensive lunch menu of freshly prepared foods, including paninis, soups and sandwiches as well as your favourite tray bakes.
 It's a great spot for a meeting or somewhere to study.
 In the evening, the club regularly puts on social events as a beer becomes a better option to an espresso and the bar opens for business.
 They've recently had a refurb to make their bar area even better so make sure you check it out.
 For more information about the space, how it's run, room bookings, comments, suggestions and enquiries contact the SRC direct via their website ([glasgowunisrc.org](http://glasgowunisrc.org)) or pop in to speak to them at the Welcome Point.
 The Gilchrist can be found in the main building of the University, head through the Main Gate, straight ahead and through the double doors.
-Keep an eye on their social media channels [@TheGilchristPG](https://twitter.com/TheGilchristPG) for welcome events in autumn and January, as there's sure to be plenty going on in the Gilchrist to introduce you to the space, its services and your fellow postgraduate students.
+Keep an eye on their social media channels @TheGilchristPG for welcome events in autumn and January, as there's sure to be plenty going on in the Gilchrist to introduce you to the space, its services and your fellow postgraduate students.